harihaysrun/03-sc-vue/README.md

 [Here's](https://www.figma.com/file/QsHGWWdaYlQrsi3Zb0LeO0/sunny-central?node-id=0%3A1) the wireframes for the front & back end.

-The chosen colours are very self-explanatory – blue for the sky & sea and yellow for the sun.
+The chosen colours are very self-explanatory – blue for the sky & sea, yellow for the sun and black to neutralise the bright colours.
 The font used, [DM Sans](https://fonts.google.com/specimen/DM+Sans), is a visually fun typeface.

 The sunny face greets you upon landing and the hourly Singapore UV index is displayed on the right.